-Start off a meeting with an “icebreaker”.
-It increases the energy in the meeting, gets everybody involved, and as a byproduct, also helps you find out more about your coworkers.
+Start a meeting with an icebreaker or a team activity.
+It increases the energy in the meeting, gets everybody involved, and helps you find out more about your co-workers.

 Getting traction on a single thing is far more useful than touching on many without forward momentum on any.

 Too often, people strive for consensus which leaves fertile ground uncovered.
 In a good meeting, people get fired up arguing their points.

 - Learn about the eight tips for running productive online meetings:

 - Check connections before the meeting